TimeShift: Plot

 The protagonist fights alongside the Occupants in Alpha District, saving many of their members and supporting their raids.
-He meets Commander Cooke, leader of the Occupants, and is tasked with rescuing Delta Battalion, an Occupant unit that was presumed dead some time ago.
-After freeing Delta Battalion from a prison, the protagonist later heads to Krone's munitions plant and destroys it.
-The protagonist meets up with Commander Cooke, who informs him that his efforts have left Krone's military in complete disarray due to a lack of resources and supplies, and that Krone himself is retreating to Alpha District.
-The Occupants raid a Zeppelin factory and steal a Zeppelin to pursue the rogue scientist.
+He meets Commander Cooke, leader of the Occupants, and is tasked with carrying out several operations, including rescuing POWs and destroying Krone's munitions plant.
+Faced with military losses, Krone retreats into the Alpha District, while the Occupants raid a Zeppelin factory and hijack a Zeppelin to pursue the rogue scientist.

-The protagonist returns to Alpha District in an altered version of when he first arrived, only things are going in favor of the Occupants.
-He is confronted by Krone in a giant war machine named the Sentinel, which nearly destroys the Occupant Rebellion, but he succeeds in destroying the Sentinel.
-As an incapacitated Krone emerges from the wreckage, the protagonist kills him and retrieves the part required to repair the Beta suit.
-He is thanked by Commander Cooke and returns to the original timeline to save his girlfriend, Dr. Marissa Foster, who had been killed by the explosion Krone had caused.
+The protagonist returns to Alpha District in an altered version of when he first arrived, only this time the rebels are dominating the battle.
+Krone confronts the protagonist in a giant war machine named the Sentinel, which the protagonist ultimately manages to destroy.
+As an incapacitated Krone emerges from the wreckage, the protagonist executes him and retrieves the part required to repair the Beta suit.
+He is thanked by Commander Cooke and returns to the original timeline to save his girlfriend, Dr. Marissa Foster, who had originally been killed by the explosion Krone had caused.
 He shuts down the bomb and walks up to Foster, who begins to wake up.
-She reaches out to him although not sure of who he is.
-As he begins to remove his mask the computer in the suit warns that a paradox is imminent and transports him away.
+As he begins to remove his mask, S.S.A.M. warns him of an imminent paradox and transports him away to an unknown destination.

+Short flashback sequences are shown at various parts throughout the game, which reveal that the protagonist was in contact with an unknown third party, was keeping watch on Dr. Krone in case he goes rogue, and has seduced Dr. Foster specifically to get access to the Beta Suit.